na-na-hi/renget/archive/lcbguide.md

 Similarly to Identities, you can upgrade E.G.O using Thread.
 This process is called Threadspinning.
 XP tickets cannot be used on E.G.O.
 Threadspinning an E.G.O to tier 3 does not give you Lunacy.

 It is advised against rolling specifically for E.G.O because the rates for obtaining E.G.O are abysmal (1.3%).
-It is recommended to roll exclusively for Identities and wait for an E.G.O to spook you, and shard anything you really want.
+If you are going to roll, do it exclusively for Identities and wait for an E.G.O to spook you, and shard anything you really want.
 If you are going to roll for any specific E.G.O, it is recommended to clear out every other E.G.O in the Dispensary beforehand, especially during Walpurgisnacht.

 **3. Lunacy & Extractions**
 Lunacy is the gacha currency.
 You can get Lunacy by collecting your Weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon Weekly Bonus will give you a total of 750 Lunacy.
 After every maintenance, you get 300 compensation Lunacy.
 This is just short of a 10-roll per week.
 There is also paid Lunacy, which can only be bought with real money and can be used for daily rolls, to buy Battle Announcers, level the Battle Pass, and buy the Limbus Pass "Package" which is different from the regular Limbus Pass.